Andrew-Mullane/read-files-python/README.md

 1. Clone the repository to your local machine.
 1. Ensure that Python3 is installed.
 1. Run the code: `python3 main.py`.
-It is better to run each snippet individuaaly to get all the concepts.
+It is better to run each snippet individually to get all the concepts.

 ## :traffic_light: Usage

-1. Create a file hanlde.
+1. Create a file handle.
 2. Open files.
 3. Read files.
 4. Write files and close handle.

 ## :pray: Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.